vdenberg/context-in-informational-bias-detection/README.md

    conda install pytorch torchvision cudatoolkit=10.1 -c pytorch
    ```

-    Also make sure your the project directory is included in the pythonpath:
+    Additionally, append the project directory to your python path:

     ```shell script
-    export PYTHONPATH="/path/to/context-in-informational-bias-detection"
+    export PYTHONPATH=$PYTHONPATH:/your/path/to/context-in-informational-bias-detection"
     ```